MurashovVen/terraform-provider-selectel/website/docs/d/servers_configuration_v1.html.markdown

 # selectel\_servers\_configuration\_v1

-Provides a list of server configurations available in Selectel Dedicated Servers.
+Provides a list of server configurations available in Selectel.

 ## Example Usage